jamjpan/GTreeJNI/README.md

 Consult [swig.org](http://www.swig.org) for additional installation instructions.

 To build and package the Java classes, type `make jar`.
+Alternatively use Maven.
+See [here](https://github.com/jamjpan/libgtree_jni) for the Maven artifact.

 To build everything all at once, just type `make`.

 ## Install